ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 If you already have a `Version` tag specified than change this to `VersionPrefix`.
 This will make it possible to add a suffix to the version, making it a prerelease package.

 You might also have the `GeneratePackageOnBuild` property set to true.
-Altough it can't hurt.
+Although it can't hurt.
 It's not necessary.
-So you can remove it if you want.
+You can remove it if you want.

 Now that we've prepared our project go back to the pipeline editor and add the following YAML at the end.